feyzullahyildiz/nestjs-microservice-case/README.md

     - This is written typescript **without** a framework.
 It is written via `ts-node`
 - `shared-data`
     - This application exports interfaces to these applications
+- I tried this architecture [here](https://github.com/feyzullahyildiz/tg-test-microservice) and it is working

 ## Courier API
 - /api/v1/admin/auth/login (POST)